liorafar/next-movies-vue/README.md

 4. When loading more images, display loading icon
 5. Refactore get movies by criterias to smaller set of functions
 6. Replace self implemented time formatter with third pary such as moment
-7. write unit tests to other components
+7. Write unit tests to other components

 ### Future Features (next versions)
 1. Add Login user and save favorites